EyasuTeshome/shifttracker/job-search/define-networking-plan-and-set-smart-goals-for-your-networking.md

-# Define and set SMART goals for your networking efforts
+# Define a plan and set SMART goals for networking

 ## Learning objectives